Click to download:

 - The genus name is a classification group (and gives you information about the animals).

-Carl Linnaeus, a Swedish Naturalist, was the proponent of the Binomial system of nomenclature.
+Carolus Linnaeus, a Swedish Naturalist, was the proponent of the Binomial system of nomenclature.
+The system proposes:

 Note: Writing the Binomial system name: